thewtex/thesis/high_freq/high_freq.rst

 depending on the length of the plaque specimen.
 For the lengths of the plaques we examined, which ranged from approximately 20 mm to 40 mm, this filled the system limit on acquisition.
-Resulting files are approximately 150 per volumettric slice.
+Resulting files are approximately 150 per volumetric slice.
 Three to five volumetric slices are required to encompass the majority of an excised plaque's volume.
 Some longer plaques may require larger inter-frame spacing because of memory limitations, although the resolution in the elevational direction is nominally 140 μm for the RMV710B